mooremo/aasm/README.md

 ### Pessimistic Locking

 AASM supports pessimistic locking for database persistence layers.
-It leverages Active Record's `with_lock` mechanics underneath with will reload the model with a lock in the transaction.
+It leverages Active Record's `with_lock` mechanics underneath and it will reload the model with a lock in the transaction.

 http://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html#method-i-with_lock